 Check your statement carefully each month to find out your current minimum payment.
 This amount can change month to month based on your balance and can also include things like late payment fees and past missed payments.

-How Does Making the Minimum Payment Affect My Credit?
+How Does Making Only the Minimum Payment Affect My Credit?

-If you're looking to pay off your credit cards, or want to learn more about your current credit card debt, consider getting a free copy of your Experian credit report and scores from Experian so you know what's in your credit file.
+If you're looking to pay off your credit cards, or want to learn more about your current credit card debt, check your credit report and monitor your credit for free through Experian.
+That way, you'll know what's in your credit file, and you'll be alerted to changes to your score.